mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ### Learn faster

 If you properly prepare changelists for review, it directs your reviewer's attention to areas that support your growth rather than boring issues like style violations.
-Your reviewer provides better feedback when you demonstrate an appreciation for constructive criticism.
+Additionally, your reviewer provides better feedback when you demonstrate an appreciation for constructive criticism.

 ### Make others better

-The way you participate in code reviews as an author sets an example for others.
-Effective practices rub off on your teammates, which makes your job easier when the tables are turned.
+The way you participate in code reviews sets an example for others.
+Effective author practices rub off on your teammates, which makes your job easier when they send code to you.

 ### Minimize team conflicts

 Code reviews are a common source of friction.
-Reduce arguments by approaching them deliberately and conscientiously.
+Approach them deliberately and conscientiously to minimize arguments.

 ## The golden rule: value your reviewer's time